eldadYikne/-Minesweeper-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An app I wrote with Vanuila JavaScript, in which you can add play in the popular game "Minesweeper" .  [ Take a look, it's on Heroku !](https://eldadyikne.github.io/-Minesweeper-game/)
+An app I wrote with Vanןila JavaScript, in which you can add play in the popular game "Minesweeper" .  [ Take a look, it's on Heroku !](https://eldadyikne.github.io/-Minesweeper-game/)

 ## 3 game level